-The dcs-file generated by the Protocol Developer has to be stored as "script.dcs" by the FTP on the Gateway.
+In the Protocol Developer save the compiled script (DCS file) using the file name "script.dcs".
 Transfer the file to the UNIGATE[®].

-When the writing procedure is done, please disconnect the connection and restart the device.
-The UNIGATE® identifies the file, takes over the Script and deletes it afterwards.
+After completion of the write process, please disconnect from the FTP server and restart the device.
+Upon device startup the UNIGATE[®] takes over the script contained in the file and deletes the file afterwards.